 Dennis Fentie served as the Premier of the Yukon from 2002 to 2011, having first entered politics in 1996 as the MLA for Watson Lake.
 He has represented both the Yukon Party and the New Democratic Party during his tenure.
 As Premier he also served as Minister of Finance, Minister responsible for devolution, land claims and Yukon Energy Corp. and as the Minister of Environment.
 Fentie’s priorities included rebuilding the Yukon economy, formalizing relations with First Nations and revitalizing the mining industry.
 During his tenure the unemployment rate in Yukon declined from 9.8 percent to approximately 4 percent, annual mineral exploration expenditures grew from $7 million in 2002 to over $300 million in 2011 and the value of mineral production grew 264 percent.
 He currently is a private businessman residing in Watson Lake, Yukon.

-William B. Harris—Director
+William B. Harris—Director & Audit Committee Chairman

-Harris is a Director and member of the Audit Committee for enCore Energy Corp and Chairman of Scandium International Mining Corp.
-He previously served on the Board of Directors for several public companies including Gold One International Limited, Potash One Inc, and Energy Metals Corporation.
+Mr. Harris is a Director and member of the Audit Committee for enCore Energy Corp. and Chairman of Scandium International Mining Corp.
+He previously served on the Board of Directors for several public companies including Gold One International Limited, Potash One Inc., and Energy Metals Corporation.